chalabi2/LFP/README.md

 1. Starting with a known RPC node for each blockchain network
 2. Fetching peer information from that node
+3. Filtering peers based on health (sync height, responsiveness)
-3. Recursively following each peer's RPC address to discover more peers
+4. Recursively following each peer's RPC address to discover more peers
-4. Enriching peer data with geographical information
+5. Enriching peer data with geographical information
-5. Storing the results in a PostgreSQL database
+6. Storing the results in a PostgreSQL database
-6. Exposing the data through a REST API
+7. Exposing the data through a REST API